dmiyares/grab-latest-track-from-soundcloud/readme.txt

 == Description ==
 Adds a widget that pulls a SoundCloud RSS feed and generates all the needed code to display the latest track where ever you place the widget.
 The plugin will setup a CRON job to check once an hour for the newest track.
 Users are also able to manually execute an RSS pull and not wait an hour.

+Why did we create this plugin?
+We needed a way to remove the weekly manual updating of podcasts.
+With more than a dozen site each with their own weekly podcast updating the widget often got forgotten leaving promo for outdated ie: stale podcasts.
+This plugin solves that problem.
+Editors now simply have to recode, edit, & publish on SoundCloud.

 == Installation ==